LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Experiments

-\textbf{Open-Vocabulary Performance.} We evaluate the open-vocabulary mapping performance of LEGO-SLAM against leading 3D reconstruction methods, with results summarized in \cref{tab:open_eval_datasets}.
-For this evaluation, we follow the protocol of \cite{zhou2024feature} and use the per-pixel language embeddings extracted by LSeg \cite{li2022language} as the GT features for all methods.
-To ensure a fair comparison, we trained all baseline reconstruction methods for 3000 iterations, aligning with the optimization steps available to our mapping module.
-Feature 3DGS \cite{zhou2024feature} achieves high accuracy on Replica by distilling full 512-dimensional features but suffers from significant memory overhead, causing it to fail on larger-scale ScanNet scenes.
+We evaluate the open-vocabulary mapping performance against representative 3D reconstruction methods, with results summarized in \cref{tab:open_eval_datasets}.
+For a fair comparison with these baselines, we follow the protocol of \cite{zhou2024feature}, using the per-pixel language embeddings extracted by LSeg \cite{li2022language} as the GT features for all methods and training all baselines for 3000 iterations to match the optimization steps of our mapping module.
+Only this evaluation uses LSeg as the distillation target, while all other results, including the ablations, are measured in the fully online configuration.
+Feature 3DGS \cite{zhou2024feature} achieves high accuracy on Replica by distilling high-dimensional features but suffers from significant memory overhead.
 Conversely, LangSplat \cite{qin2024langsplat} compresses features to only 3 dimensions, which substantially reduces memory but also leads to significantly lower semantic accuracy.
-LEGO-SLAM achieves a strong balance, delivering performance competitive with Feature 3DGS on Replica while successfully scaling to all large-scale ScanNet scenes where memory-intensive methods fail.
-Notably, these results are achieved even though LEGO-SLAM learns concurrently from estimated camera poses, a more challenging and realistic setting compared to the ground-truth poses used by all baseline methods.
+LEGO-SLAM performs competitively with Feature 3DGS on Replica, surpasses it on TUM-RGBD, and scales to all ScanNet scenes where memory-intensive methods fail.
+Notably, these results are achieved even though our method learns concurrently from estimated camera poses, a more challenging and realistic setting compared to the ground-truth poses used by all baseline methods.